 What Form Of Pumpkin Is Best For My Dog?

 Pumpkin is beneficial for dogs when served either raw or cooked.
 Just make sure the raw pumpkin is nice and fresh.
 No leftover Halloween pumpkins for our fur babies!
 Leftover pumpkin can be full of mold, bacteria, and other yuckies.

 If fresh pumpkins are in season, you can dice it up raw for your pups, or you can roast it in the oven and mash it up.
-It can even be added to a homemade dog food!
+It can even be added to homemade dog food!
 Click here for our favorite dog food recipe.

-The easiest way to serve pumpkin to your dog is by getting canned pumpkin at the grocery store.
+By far, the easiest way to serve pumpkin to your dog is by getting canned pumpkin at the grocery store.

 Can My Dog Eat Pumpkin Seeds?

-Amino acids are basically the building blocks of all proteins.
+Amino acids are the building blocks of all proteins.

 The cucurbitacins inside unsalted pumpkin seeds can kill intestinal worms inside your dog’s digestive tract.
 Research is also showing an added benefit of cucurbitacins having anti-cancer properties!

-To give your dog pumpkin seeds, first remove the seeds from the shells.
-Place them on a baking sheet with a drizzle of olive oil to keep them from sticking.
-Roast the pumpkin seeds in the oven on 350 degrees for 7-8 minutes, until lightly browned.
+To give your dog pumpkin seeds, first, remove the seeds from the shells.
+Place them on a baking sheet with a very light drizzle of olive oil to keep them from sticking.
+Stay away from salt, as dogs don’t need extra sodium.